Gary Anthony Williams: Television

+Voice acting

 Williams plays parts in five different shows on Cartoon Network's late night programming block, Adult Swim, one being a STRATA technician on Saul of the Molemen, another as the self-hating African American, Uncle Ruckus on The Boondocks, Coroner Rick, a recurring character on Stroker and Hoop, he also played the role of Paul Revere on the television special, The Young Person's Guide to History, and served as the voice-over announcer for The Eric Andre Show until 2013.
 He also voiced Riff Tamson in the opening three episodes of season four of Star Wars: The Clone Wars.
 He is also the voice of Mr. Dos on Special Agent Oso.
 He appeared on an episode of Hot in Cleveland as a drama teacher and soccer coach.

 In 2009 and 2010, Williams provided the voice of the supervillain Mongul for several episodes of the animated series, Batman: The Brave and the Bold.
 On one occasion, he voiced the character's sister, Mongal.
 He also voiced the supervillain Thunderball in The Avengers: Earth's Mightiest Heroes.

 Williams voiced the character Ray Johnson in the Mike Judge animated series The Goode Family.
-He was part of a segment in the show Beyond Belief: Fact or Fiction, and guest-starred on How I Met Your Mother and Two and a Half Men.
+He was part of a segment in the show Beyond Belief: Fact or Fiction.
 Williams also guest stars as the halfway house director in the 7th season of the TV show Weeds.
 In 2011, he joined the cast of the animated series China, IL as the voice of Doctor Falgot.
 Williams was also in an episode of the show Workaholics.
 He was a series regular for the animated sketch comedy series Mad and voiced Mr. McStuffins for the animated Disney Junior series, Doc McStuffins and Dirty Dan and Dusty for the animated Disney Junior series Sheriff Callie's Wild West.
 He is also the narrator for the TV One series UNSUNG.
 From 2012 to 2016, Williams appeared as the recurring character Lester on the TV Land original sitcom The Soul Man.

-Since 2013, Williams has been a guest performer on the CW revival of the improvisational comedy show Whose Line Is It Anyway?.
 He also was the voice for Mufasa in The Lion Guard and has provided voices for Star Wars Rebels.
 In 2017, he voiced Bark Knight and Baboo from the animated Disney Junior series Puppy Dog Pals.
 In the same year, he acted as Judge Eugene Ranheim in Curb Your Enthusiasm season 9 episode 3 “A Disturbance in the Kitchen”.

 In November 2021, it was announced that Williams would be voicing the character, Beta, in the animated comedy-adventure series, Hailey's On It!, which premiered on June 8, 2023.